8 SIWES Challenges in Nigeria and 5 Applicable Solutions

 1. Proper Orientation

 The academic institutions should always ensure to organize orientation programmes for their internship students.

 The students should be taught and shown the proper ways to:

-The schools and departments should ensure to always try and make out time to visit their Internship students in their various workplaces to monitor, grade and advice them on the right things to do.
+The schools and departments should ensure to always try to make out time to visit their internship students in their various workplaces to monitor, grade and advise them on the right things to do.